-This area at the western edge of the Yountville AVA was once a fast-moving river that deposited jagged rocks and sand from miles away, and created a thick layer of gravel beneath the topsoil.
-Our four rows of vines are located where this layer is closest to the surface.
+This vineyard is at the western edge of the Yountville AVA was once a fast-moving river that deposited jagged rocks and sand from miles away and created a thick layer of gravel beneath the topsoil.
+Our block of vines are located where this layer is closest to the surface.
 This superior drainage produces small berries with greater concentration and a juicy blue-fruit, floral finesse.

 |Soil Types||Keefers gravelly, sandy clay loam of alluvial origin|

 |Average Vine Age||18 years|